November 18, 2019

 World premiere at DOC NYC in New York City on November 13, 2019.

 The rise of hate crimes in recent years has led to an increase in documentaries and news reports about bigotry and its effects on our culture.
 “Healing From Hate: Battle for the Soul of a Nation” focuses on former extreme racists who have devoted their lives to helping others get out of the belief systems and lifestyles of hate groups.
-The three main stars of the film are Life After Hate co-founders Frank Meeink (the real-life inspiration for the dramatic film “American History X”) and Tony McAleer, as well as Sammy Rangel, a Latino former gang member who founded the group Formers Anonymous for ex-bigots.
+The three main stars of the film are Life After Hate co-founder Frank Meeink, the real-life inspiration for the dramatic film “American History X”; Life After Hate co-founder Tony McAleer; and Sammy Rangel, a Latino former gang member who founded the group Formers Anonymous for ex-bigots.
 (Rangel says in the documentary that he used to hate white people.)
 All of the men openly admit to committing several hate crimes in the past, and they’ve spent time in prison.

 The film points out several common denominators of people who join extreme racist groups: They usually had abusive childhoods; they feel mistreated by mainstream society and joined hate groups to have surrogate families; and they often abuse drugs and/or alcohol, even if they leave the hate groups.
 All of the ex-racists in this documentary fit this profile, and they talk about their ongoing struggles with substance abuse.